knpuniversity/symfony/knpu/ep6-security/logout-and-last-username.md

 Check this out: let's fail authentication with a bad password.

-Ok: I noticed two thing.
+Ok: I noticed two things.
 First, we have an error.
 Great!
 But second, the form is *not* pre-filled with the `email` address I just used.
 Hmm.

 Behind the scenes, the authenticator communicates to your `SecurityController` by